-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 “You don’t live by the rules of terrorists.
 You live by the rule of law.
 And when conflicts flare, you live by the law of wars,” Biden told Israelis in an address on Wednesday.

-A day later, United Nations experts warned that by cutting off water to Gaza and targeting civilian infrastructure, Israel is violating international law.
+A day later, UN experts warned that by cutting off water to Gaza and targeting civilian infrastructure, Israel is violating international law.

 “We are sounding the alarm: There is an ongoing campaign by Israel resulting in crimes against humanity in Gaza,” the experts said.